satabol/QuadriFlow/README.md

 ## Result

-Now we have two files for pyQuadriFlow:
+Now we have two static library files for pyQuadriFlow:

 ![image](https://github.com/satabol/QuadriFlow/assets/14288520/755a6806-f8de-4767-9780-6a4a653d956b)